alankarcis/Project2/README.md

-# Projectt2
+# Project2
-Project is a good start
+Project is a gooood start